mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 As summarized above the concept we wanted to capture in the history mechanism was a means to preserve the chain of processing events that were applied to get a piece of data in a current state.
-Our design assumes this can be history can be described by an inverted tree structure.
+Our design assumes the history can be described by an inverted tree structure.
 That is most workflows would merge many pieces of data (a reduce operation in map-reduce) to produce a given output.
 The process chain could then be viewed as tree growth with time